Shivani-1524/moonstone-roc8/README.md

 - **Timer to Prevent Frequent OTP Generation:** <br />
  A timer mechanism restricts the generation of OTPs to prevent frequent requests from the same user, effectively thwarting brute-force attacks.
 - **Login Attempt Lockout:** <br />  If a user inputs incorrect OTP or password values more than five consecutive times, a 5-minute lockout timer is triggered, further securing against brute-force attacks.
+- **Seeders for the DB:** <br />  the database is ensured to have 100 categories while deploying the first time.

 ## What's next?
 How do I make an app with this?